Vmware Nsx

 vmware-nsx health alarms [--severity CRITICAL]

-vmware-nsx health transport-nodes
+vmware-nsx health transport-node-status <node-id>

-vmware-nsx health edge-clusters
+vmware-nsx health edge-cluster-status <cluster-id>

 vmware-nsx health manager-status

-vmware-nsx troubleshoot port-status <port-id>
+vmware-nsx troubleshoot port-status <segment-id>

-vmware-nsx troubleshoot vm-segment <vm-name>
+vmware-nsx troubleshoot vm-segment <vm-display-name>

 # Diagnostics